Some Rich Republicans Don’t Get It

 I recently had a brief debate with a friend, who is a successful venture capitalist.
 Our debate was about the obligations associated with free enterprise capitalism.
 After all, history records that Liberty inevitably devolves into tyranny where rights are not balanced with corollary responsibilities.

 I asserted that one of his partners, who amassed a great fortune from “payday loans,” had ethical and moral obligations attached to his wealth – as do we all.
-My purpose in positing that such responsibilities exist was not to stand in judgment of his business partner, though I believe “pay day” loans do some good and a lot of harm.
+My purpose in positing that such responsibilities exist was not to stand in judgment of his business partner, though I believe “payday” loans do a lot of harm.
 My purpose was to suggest that, to sustain Liberty, each of us, no matter what our net worth, should discern and honor those obligations.

-(If you are not familiar with “payday loans,” they are cash advances until the next payday, which include extremely high “fees” on top of interest, which combined, are equivalent to an annualized interest rate of more than 360 percent.
-Venders target mostly low income groups and many of these loans extended far beyond the next payday.)
+(If you are not familiar with “payday loans,” they are cash advances until the next payday, which include extremely high “fees” on top of interest, which combined, are often equivalent to an annualized interest rate of more than 3-400 percent.
+Venders target mostly low income groups and many of the accumulation of loan shark interest rates can bankrupt the borrower.)

 Of course, he knew better than to question my life-long devotion to Liberty, including first and foremost, my advocacy for Rule of Law and the foundational tenet of free enterprise which sustains our Republic.
 His reaction framed a false dichotomy that often emerges in response to the question of rights and responsibilities associated wealth – a defensive response.

 There is an abundantly clear distinction between ethical and moral obligations according to the dictates of one’s conscience, and Leftist endeavors to enforce their interpretation of those obligations through implementation of socialist economic policies, the latter inevitably resulting in trickle-up poverty.
 But we must elucidate those differences, not obfuscate them.